HighSchoolHacking/GLS/docs/internals.md

 Each `Command` stores a `CommandMetadata` member with some basic information on the command, such as its name and description.
 The metadata also includes the expected parameters the command takes in as an. `IParameter` array.
-These are validated by the `GlsNodeRenderer` against what the command is passed before commands are rendered.
+These are validated by the `BudgieNodeRenderer` against what the command is passed before commands are rendered.

 ## 3. Merging